 But margin trading is not all rainbows and butterflies.
 It has its own dark sides, which all traders fear.

 These are the margin call level and the stop-out level.
-They are indicators of the losing streak your position experienced.
+They indicate the losing streak your position experienced.

-Liquidating positions is the broker’s way to restore and balance out the
+Liquidating positions is the broker’s way to restore and balance out their client's margin requirements.

 When you trade on margin, your brokers require you to deposit a small amount of your position’s notional value, which is called the required margin.
 Your required margins (if you have more than one position) will be called used margin.